Masks Can Be Distracting: On Context Comprehension in Diffusion Language Models: Additional Experimental Results

 \paragraph{Motivation.} Our results in \Cref{fig: locality_unmasking} demonstrated that when using 40 decoding steps, the performance degradation due to extra masks is alleviated.
 In \Cref{fig: locality_lora} we showcased that the same effect can be achieved in just 1 decoding step with the help of our mask-agnostic fine-tuning, achieving much lower latency.
 Here, we provide intermediate results showing how performance varies when using 2, 4, and 6 decoding steps to further evaluate the benefits of using the mask-agnostic loss.

-\paragraph{Results.} \Cref{fig: unmasking_2_steps} shows the results obtained using the random unmasking strategy (tokens were unmasked in random order).
+\paragraph{Results.} \Cref{fig: unmasking_2_steps} shows the results obtained using the random unmasking strategy (tokens were unmasked in random order) for LLaDA models, while Figure \ref{fig:llada-moe-base-steps} shows similar results for LLaDA-MoE-Base.
 Across all configurations, we observe that increasing the number of mask tokens leads to performance degradation in both the base model and our fine-tuned model.
 However, the CE+TV fine-tuned model consistently maintains higher performance and exhibits significantly less degradation.

 \paragraph{Robustness Analysis.} To quantify this improved robustness, we measure the relative performance degradation as the percentage drop from maximum to minimum accuracy: $\frac{\text{max accuracy} - \text{min accuracy}}{\text{max accuracy}} \times 100\%$.
 As shown in \Cref{fig:performance_degradation}, our CE+TV fine-tuning substantially reduces performance degradation across all step configurations: